Librela: What we know and don’t know

 What if I have a patient that develops a side effect that might be due to Librela?

 While Librela has been available since 2021 in many countries, and many millions of doses have been sold, it is still a relatively new drug and there are still things we need to learn about it.
 The best way to track anything abnormal is to report it to the manufacture (Zoetis).
 You can contact your Zoetis representative or in the US, call 1-888-963-8471 or email [email protected].
 The FDA monitors these reports and it is the best way for veterinarians and the public to document any concerns with a product.
-Alternatively you can report directly to the FDA by calling 1-888-FDA-VETS.
-It is very important that you report any potential side effects from any medication to the manufacture- this is true even for drugs that have been out for a long time.
+Alternatively, you can report directly to the FDA by calling 1-888-FDA-VETS.
+It is very important that you report any potential side effects from any medication to the manufacture or FDA- this is true even for drugs that have been out for a long time.

 References: